dpinones/hello-mdbook/src/page1.md

 # Hey Damián!

-A blob of test being translated.
+A blob of test being translated.CHANGED

 AHAH, new text to be merged.